Skip to content

 The hash workflow in practice.
 The standard workflow for forensic image integrity is: (1) capture image on write-once media or write-protect the media immediately after capture; (2) compute the hash of each image file and record the hash value in the photo log or a separate hash manifest file; (3) for any working copy used in examination or enhancement, compute and record a separate hash of the working copy before and after each processing step; (4) preserve both the original write-once media and the hash manifest as case exhibits.
 SWGDE, SWGIT, UK NPCC, Indian DFSS, RCMP, and AFP all include this workflow in their digital-evidence standards.

-Image enhancement in forensic photography is controversial in public perception but well-defined in professional standards.
-The confusion arises from the popular assumption that any post-processing of a forensic photograph is a form of falsification.
+Image enhancement in forensic photography is well-defined in professional standards.
+A common misconception is that any post-processing of a forensic photograph constitutes falsification.
 Professional standards draw the line differently: enhancement that reveals detail already present in the original digital data is permitted; enhancement that creates or introduces detail not present in the original is prohibited.

 The SWGIT and FBI categorisation.
 SWGIT Section 7 divides forensic image processing into three categories: (1) processing that produces the working copy from the original (format conversion, rotation, cropping, basic exposure normalisation); (2) processing that enhances the visibility of features present in the original (contrast enhancement, colour channel separation, sharpening within diffraction limits, false-colour mapping of spectral images); (3) processing that introduces new information or removes existing information (frequency-selective blurring or sharpening beyond the diffraction limit, AI inpainting, content-aware fill).
 The first two categories are permitted with full documentation.
 The third category is prohibited for any image intended for evidentiary use.
 The FBI Laboratory's image enhancement protocol, published in the FBI Law Enforcement Bulletin (2009 and revised), lists permitted operations as: colour correction, brightness and contrast adjustment, selective band filtering of multispectral images, and geometric correction for lens distortion, subject to full documentation.